 Mental Health Medicines

-Some meds that treat anxiety, panic disorders, and sleep problems may affect your skin condition, too:
+A few medications that treat anxiety, panic disorders, and sleep problems may affect your skin condition, too:

 - Alprazolam (Niravam, Xanax)